The CloudShell DevGuide

 Developing Custom Cloud Provider Shells: Implementing support for cloud providers

 CloudShell 9.0 provides support for the Cloud Provider shell, which enables you to integrate CloudShell with the cloud provider of your choice.
-CloudShell provides out-of-the-box support for cloud providers AWS EC2, Microsoft Azure, VMware vCenter and OpenStack.
+CloudShell provides out-of-the-box support for cloud providers AWS EC2, Microsoft Azure and VMware vCenter.
 However, to deploy VMs on other cloud providers, such as Kubernetes or Oracle Cloud, or create a modified version of one of our out-of-the-box cloud providers, you will need to create a shell that allows this to happen.

 This chapter describes the different APIs CloudShell offers, the uses for each as well as useful links and implementation examples.